Yurik72/ESPHap/README.md

 ESPHap for ESP8266 only works with wolfSSL 3.13.0.

 To simplify installation, ESPHap comes with a pre-configured and slightly patched versions of wolfSSL 3.13.0 which can be used out of the box.
-Extract [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) into an Arduino library folder named "wolfssl".
-ESPHap ONLY works with this patched wolfSSL version.
+Extract [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) into an Arduino library folder named "wolfssl". **ESPHap ONLY works with the provided patched wolfSSL version.**

 ### ESPHap library was tested in the following environments: